By Wade Ellett, Let’s Move Quad Cities Outdoor Blogger

 There are plenty of great spots to observe the river along the trail, and you’ll see wonderful limestone bluffs as well.

 Overall, it’s a beautiful hike, and a good place to spend a few hours.
-Undoubtedly, as the spring flowers emerge and the leaves pop up on the trees, this hike will only grow more lovely.

 |Meet Wade Ellett, Let’s Move Quad Cities Outdoor Blogger.
 Wade is an outdoor adventurer who shares his passion for QC outdoor adventures here!
 Read his other posts by clicking here.|